bachan/articles/ab_testing_in_tiki_search_1/README.md

         label=label, linewidth=linewidth)
 ```

-Let’s take A1/A2 test comparison and see how our p-values look like in both T-Test and Mann-Whitney U-Test first:
+Let's take A1/A2 test comparison and see how our p-values look like in both T-Test and Mann-Whitney U-Test first:

 ```python
 views_a_1, views_a_2, views_b, \